Colobopsis anderseni: Queens and workers

+Behavior

-BehaviorColobopsis anderseni workers of neighboring nests are known to be highly aggressive to each other.
+Colobopsis anderseni workers of neighboring nests are known to be highly aggressive to each other.
 This was observed in a careful study from the University of Aarhus by watching neighboring ants in their environment as well as in a laboratory.
 When ants from different nests were placed together in a Petri dish, several began to fight.
 This indicates that nests represent separate colonies.

 Colony size

 Because each nest represents a separate colony, there are exceptionally small colonies, which are a clear adaptation to the high degree of environmental variability.
 A large colony requires either many small nest chambers or a few larger ones.
 The exchange between the many small chambers will increase the time the workers spend outside the nests and therefore also the degree of predation.
 More important for this species is the possibility of being washed away by the tide, waves or heavy rainstorms.
 Large nest cavities require very long hollowed twigs, which break easily during strong winds, potentially resulting in the ants being washed away.
 Larger cavities in thicker branches require the ants to excavate hard wood, which did not seem to be the case for this species.
 A more serious problem is the coccids, which primarily require cavities with a thin wall.
 Finally, a large cavity with several entrances and a large volume of air is much more difficult to keep waterproof during flooding.